shareup/build_release/README.md

 That's it.

-A Dockerfile is provided for you.
+A [Dockerfile is provided for you](/priv/Dockerfile).
+You can provide your own Dockerfile at the root of your project if you need custom build steps.

 ## Installation